 Sometimes what a student needs is some one-on-one coaching with a certified LSAT instructor.
 This instructor helps a student to focus on their problem areas while also giving intensive instruction on testing material.
 Many students find that LSAT coaches can help improve scores by 10 to 15 points.
 These coaches are versed in the exam, and often stay sharp in their skills by taking a new LSAT exam each year, even though they are not applying to law school.

 Directions: Each group of questions is based on a set of conditions.
 You may wish to draw a rough sketch to help you answer some of the questions.
 Choose the best answer for each question and fill in the corresponding space on your answer sheet.

 Exactly four statues are lined up on the floor of a wax museum, on pedestals numbered 1 through 4, from left to right.

 - There is at least one pedestal occupied by a male figure between the two pedestals occupied by female figures.

 Which one of the following must be true of the third pedestal?

-With one athlete concretely placed by Rule 2 on the second pedestal, the other athlete (the glow-in-the-dark statue) must occupy pedestal 1 or 4.
+With one athlete concretely placed by Rule 5 on the second pedestal, the other athlete (the glow-in-the-dark statue) must occupy pedestal 1 or 4.
 With the two athletes placed, pedestal 3 must be occupied by either the gangster or inventor.